-Join George Maestri for an in-depth discussion in this video Basics of a two-legged walk, part of Character Animation: Basics.
+Join George Maestri for an in-depth discussion in this video Basics of a two-legged walk, part of Learning Character Animation.

 …Let's take a look at walks.
 A walk is basically controlled falling.…The character pushes the body out of balance, falls forward,…then sticks out a foot to catch herself and repeats.…If the foot doesn't catch the character, then she's not very happy.…So, we keep our characters happy and walking.…Digging deeper into a walk, there are four main poses.…The first is the extended pose.
 This is where the character's…legs are apart and she takes a step.…Some animators may also call this the Contact position.…